Aarvin01/Modelling-Options-Prices-with-Mandelbrotian-Movement-of-Prices/README.md

 This repo is used for pricing options based on various methods listed below -

-1. Black Scholes
+1. Black Scholes Model
-2. Mandelbrotian
+2. Mandelbrotian Multifractal Model
-3. Jump-Diffusion
+3. Merton Jump-Diffusion Model
 4. Binomial Option pricing

 We have used NSE Nifty Index data to check option pricing strategies.
+This repo is used to price options using Mandelbrotian Multifractal Model and compare it to traditional option pricing models (BSM, Metron jump diffusion and Binomial).

 Project Guidance Under -